MattHeffNT/Kaytetyemoji-/README.md

 After that run npm install as usual.

+## Android instructions

+Features such as the social sharing will not work from just a web server so you will need to install Android/IOS wrappers to be able to use this in your development environment.

 To build for Android you will need to use the Ionic/Capacitor CLI and do a few steps:

 ```